solugebefola/PennyRoyal/README.md

 ### Phase 1: User Authentication, Institution model, Account model(1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 I will then create the Institution and Account models and controllers.
+Lastly, I will create the Account JSON API views.

 [Details][phase-one]